Gordon Strachan: Coventry City

 When Ron Atkinson became Coventry City's director of football in November 1996, Strachan was promoted to a player manager position.
 He appointed Alex Miller as his assistant.
 After an upturn in results, Strachan was named Manager of the Month in December.
 However, 1 win in 12 matches in the New Year left the "Sky Blues" in the relegation zone.
 Late wins over Liverpool, Chelsea and Tottenham Hotspur saved their season though, and relegation was avoided by a one-point margin.
 Strachan played in the win over Chelsea at Highfield Road at age 40, in what was at the time a record age for an outfield player in the Premier League.

 Strachan signed Swedish goalkeeper Magnus Hedman and defender Roland Nilsson, Dutch midfielder George Boateng, and Romanian striker Viorel Moldovan – all of whom would win international caps.
 Coventry rose to 11th place in 1997–98, and also reached the quarter-finals of the 1997–98 FA Cup.
 After Miller left the club, Strachan replaced him with Garry Pendrey, who would go on to spend many years as his assistant at various clubs.
 Strachan was again named Manager of the Month in February 1998.

 The club finished 15th in 1998–99 and 14th in 1999–2000, as Strachan spent £6 million on Irish striker Robbie Keane and £5 million on Moroccans Mustapha Hadji and Youssef Chippo, while selling Dion Dublin to Midlands rivals Aston Villa.
 Coventry were relegated at the end of the 2000–01 season, making Strachan unpopular with fans.
 New signing Craig Bellamy proved disappointing, while Robbie Keane was sold and Gary McAllister departed for Liverpool.
-Strachan attempted to launch a promotion campaign by signing striker Lee Hughes, but in the face of increasing supporter unrest, he was sacked five matches into the 2001–02 First Division campaign.
+Strachan attempted to launch a promotion campaign by signing striker Lee Hughes, but in the face of increasing supporter unrest, he was dismissed after five matches of the 2001–02 First Division campaign.
 His replacement, Roland Nilsson, took the club to an 11th-place finish.